-- Children who are enrolled through the Hamilton County Department of Education (HCDE) and who ride a bus to and/or from Signal Centers are generally dropped off between 8:30 and 8:45 am.
-HCDE buses begin afternoon pickup at 3:30 pm and all buses are typically loaded by 3:45 pm. - Children who are enrolled through Head Start may arrive at 8:30 am and must be picked up by 3:30 pm. - Children who are enrolled through Early Head Start may arrive at 9:00 am and must be picked up by 3:00 pm.
+Children who are enrolled through the Hamilton County Department of Education (HCDE) and who ride a bus to and/or from Signal Centers are generally dropped off between 8:30 and 8:45 am.
+HCDE buses begin afternoon pickup at 3:30 pm and all buses are typically loaded by 3:45 pm.